 In Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, I took an obligatory photo of the train-station sign for the town with the second longest name in the world.

 At the Bodnant Garden, I strolled beneath a glorious laburnum arch in full bloom.
 People who know me could scarcely imagine I’d ever use a phrase like “glorious laburnum arch” un-ironically…but Wales just has that effect on me.
 It was really quite something.
 If you’re going to dedicate some serious time to a beautiful garden anywhere in Britain, Bodnant deserves serious consideration.

 And at all of these, I always looked up to find myself under the watchful eye of a valiant red dragon, against a white-and-green field, flapping in the bracing Welsh breeze.
 There’s no doubt that the Welsh are proud of what makes them unique.
 And they should be.

 Even more incredible is that I packed all of this into a mere three days.
 Compact North Wales makes it easy.
 Every time I got in the car, I plugged my next destination into my phone…and every time, I was amazed at the short distances.
 Drives rarely exceed 30 minutes.

-Wales is far from “undiscovered.”
-(Lonely Planet just named North Wales one of its “Top Ten Destinations for 2017,” about which the local tourist board is making much hay.)
+Wales is not quite “undiscovered.”
+(Lonely Planet recently named North Wales one of its “Top Ten Destination,” about which the local tourist board made much hay.)
 And yet, it still must be one of the most underrated corners of Europe, relative to how purely enjoyable — and easy — it is to travel here.
 Give Wales a few days, and it’ll give you vivid experiences and powerful memories.